Medical open network for AI: Features

-MONAI provides a robust suite of libraries, tools, and software development kits (SDKs) that encompass the entire process of building medical imaging applications.
+MONAI provides a suite of libraries, tools, and software development kits (SDKs) that encompass the entire process of building medical imaging applications.
 It offers a comprehensive range of resources to support every stage of developing artificial intelligence solutions in the field of medical imaging, from initial annotation (MONAI Label), through models development and evaluation (MONAI Core), and final application deployment (MONAI deploy application SDK).

 Medical data labeling

 AI-assisted annotation.
 MONAI Label utilizes AI algorithms to aid researchers and practitioners in medical imaging by providing annotation suggestions based on user interactions.

-MONAI Label is a versatile tool that enhances the image labeling and learning process by incorporating AI assistance.
-It simplifies the task of annotating new datasets by leveraging AI algorithms and user interactions.
-Through this collaboration, MONAI Label trains an AI model for a specific task and continually improves its performance as it receives additional annotated images.
-The tool offers a range of features and integrations that streamline the annotation workflow and ensure seamless integration with existing medical imaging platforms.
+MONAI Label is a tool that incorporates AI assistance, aiming to enhance the image labeling and learning process.
+It leverages AI algorithms and user interactions, and through this collaboration, MONAI Label trains an AI model for a specific task and works to enhance its performance as it receives additional annotated images.
+The tool offers a range of features and integrations aimed to streamline the annotation workflow and ensure seamless integration with existing medical imaging platforms.